-Students spend a semester in a secondary school setting for student teaching.
-A seminar is included.
-Topics of discussion include the ethics of teaching, legal and moral responsibilities, student confidentiality, and working with parents.
+Students spend a semester in a secondary English classroom for student teaching.
+In a related seminar, students discuss topics such as the ethics of teaching, legal and moral responsibilities, student confidentiality, and working with parents.
+Requires a minimum of 150 hours, although some placements require up to 300 hours.
 Permission of the Department Chair required.
 Prerequisite: Passing scores on all required sections of the MTEL.

-Pre-practicum in Secondary English ED 423 1 Credit
+Pre-practicum: Secondary English ED423